MacWallet/MacWallet/README.md

 License
 -------

-Bitcoin is released under the terms of the MIT license.
-See `COPYING` for more information or see http://opensource.org/licenses/MIT.
+MacWallet is released under the terms of the MIT license.
+See `LICENSE` for more information or see http://opensource.org/licenses/MIT.